We are Crestview Strategy,

-A natural and effective communicator, Supriya has made a name for herself as a political analyst and commentator in all areas of media – print, broadcast and digital.
-Her political insight has been sought out by a myriad of outlets, including: CNN, Le Monde, The Agenda, Canadian Business, The Globe and Mail, CJAD 800, CTV, and CBC, among others.
+A natural and effective communicator, Supriya is a former talk radio host and press secretary.
+She has made a name for herself as a political analyst and commentator in all areas of media – print, broadcast and digital.
+Her political insight has been sought out by a myriad of outlets, including: CNN, Le Monde, The Globe and Mail, CTV, and CBC, among others.

 Direct: 1 (613) 232-3192

-Stephen Hampton is an intern with Crestview Strategy, based in Ottawa.
+Stephen Hampton is a consultant with Crestview Strategy, based in Ottawa.

 Prior to joining Crestview, Stephen worked for the International Fund for Animal Welfare where he led their Canadian government relations operation.
 In this role he focused his efforts on the connection between the ivory trade and counter terrorism strategies in Northern Africa.